mrklingon/StarfighterPatrol/README.md

 Pressing B reverses direction, A fires your lasers.
 You need to clear the purple asteroids that are a hazard to hyperspace navigation.
 You can move to a new region by hitting A4.
 Or if you choose restart the game with A3.
 When you've been hit 5 times your score (number of asteroids cleared) will show before the game restarts.
 In the CircuitPython version you restart when you hit A or B. The Makecode/Javascript version will restart after a pause.

+Bonus: You can see MORE pixels if you attach https://www.adafruit.com/product/3811 - the 60 pixel Adafruit neopixel strip using A1 as the control - then you'll get a wider one-dimensional display!

 ```
 Switch to the right to turn off sound.
 ```